 - Materials: fibers, trims, embellishments

 - Composition: design and techniques

-I have a project on my work table every day, and several that are percolating on an adjacent table.
+I have a project on my work table every day, as well as several that are percolating on an adjacent table.
 When I am working on a project, I look at the colors and components of the next project, or next several projects.
-This helps me to visualize what the project will become, or the components that are needed for the process to begin.
+This helps me to visualize what the project will become, or the components that I need for the process to begin.

 How do you know when a piece or project is finished and needs no additional work?

 I am happiest when I had enough time to create a project and I was able to use every bit and piece of treasure that I collected for it.
 I am not happy when a piece has to be completed with a deadline involved.
 Sometimes the timing limits my creativity, and it is a hard way to know if everything has come out just right!
 When a piece is complete, I treat myself by sewing a pink bead with a C on it (which is my signature).